The Optimal Tech Stack, Architecture, and DevOps Setup for Building with Claude Code

 src/features/

-The key insight is that file size matters less than pattern uniqueness.
+The key constraint is pattern uniqueness, not file length.
 The str_replace tool fails when the same code pattern appears twice in the same file, not when files are long.
-A 500-line file with clean, named, non-repeating code is better for Claude Code than five 100-line files with similar structure.
+A 500-line file with clean, explicitly named, non-repeating code is better for Claude Code than five 100-line files with similar structure.
+Split a slice into multiple files only when patterns within it start repeating — not before.

 The Shared Package Rule